 When The Levee Breaks was very rarely played live by the band, though there’s at least one bootleg recording out there.
 It’s assumed that the track was too difficult to recreate on stage.

 The drum track from When The Levee Breaks is one of the most instantly recognizable openings to a rock song.
-The iconic drum sound has been heavily sampled by some huge names since its release, especially in hip hop.
+The iconic drum sound has also been heavily sampled by some huge names since its release, especially in hip hop.
 Here are just some of the artists who have used this track:

 - Björk (Army of Me)